rettersoft/docs/src/pages/docs/components/dependencies.md

 }
 ```

-You can use multi-dependency in your class
+You can use multiple dependencies in your class

 ```yaml
 classes/Order/template.yml